JRCSTU/co2mpas_driver/README.md

 ## What is co2mpas_driver?

-Co2mpas_driver is a library used to implements a lightweight microsimulation free-flow acceleration model (MFC) that is able to capture the vehicle acceleration dynamics accurately and consistently, it provides a link between the model and the driver and can be easily implemented and tested without raising the
+Co2mpas_driver is a library used to implement a lightweight microsimulation free-flow acceleration model (MFC) that is able to capture the vehicle acceleration dynamics accurately and consistently, it provides a link between the model and the driver and can be easily implemented and tested without raising the